Calico-Care/Calico/supabase/functions/auth.md

 - The Stytch Consumer API's `authenticateSession` response does not include email addresses, so the function must call `stytchConsumer.getUser()` to fetch the user's email when creating a new user record.
 - The function requires a pending patient invitation in the `invitations` table matching the user's email address.
 If no invitation is found, it returns a 404 error.
+- The function extracts `legal_name` and `dob` from the invitation's `metadata` JSONB field (if provided by the clinician during invitation) and uses them to pre-populate the patient record.
+If not provided, the patient record is created with `NULL` values, allowing patients to fill them in during onboarding.
 - All database operations run within a single connection transaction managed by `withConn` to ensure consistency.

 ## Return Value